 On this page

 During development, cells undergo numerous tightly regulated differentiation steps that are each characterized by distinct changes in gene expression to ultimately generate all the different cell types in the human body.
-The correct temporal and spatial gene expression patterns in these cell fate transitions are controlled by enhancers: short DNA sequences that regulate the expression of their target gene from a distance.
-Changes in the enhancer landscape have been mapped in numerous cell states, but how enhancers function to activate their target gene remains enigmatic.
-Furthermore, within a population of cells, each single cell initiates differentiation at a distinct time point.
-What leads to the initiation of differentiation and how do single cells transition from one cell state into the next, closely related one?
-Our lab wants to understand how these transcriptional changes driven by enhancers are orchestrated on the single cell level.
+The correct temporal and spatial gene expression patterns are controlled by enhancers: short DNA sequences that regulate the expression of their target gene from a distance.
+Changes in the enhancer landscape have been mapped in numerous cell states, but how enhancers function from a distance to activate their target gene remains enigmatic.
+Many genes are regulated by multiple enhancers, and their interplay is poorly understood.
+We will resolve how enhancers communicate with their target promoters by combining genome wide approaches with targeted genome engineering and a novel synthetic locus to study enhancer cooperativity.

 Christa Buecker studied Biology at the University Stuttgart.
 She joined Niels Geijsen's lab at MGH and Harvard Stem Cell Institute in Boston, USA to study human pluripotency.
 For her postdoctoral work, she moved to Stanford to study transcriptional changes and enhancers in early embryonic development in Joanna Wysocka's lab.
 In 2015, she started her own group at Max Perutz Labs.